An ethical framework for decision-making about staff safety: balancing health professional wellbeing and duty to care

 In the COVID-19 pandemic however, achieving both staff protection and high quality patient care has become difficult in many settings.
 Sometimes the two values – health professional wellbeing and patient care – cannot both be optimised due to the virus itself as well the health system conditions the pandemic has created.

-The aim of this ethical framework is to guide to guide the process of balancing these two values by facilitating ethical reflection and/or decision-making that is systematic, specific and transparent.
+The aim of this ethical framework is to guide the process of balancing these two values by facilitating ethical reflection and/or decision-making that is systematic, specific and transparent.

 The framework applies to issues of PPE in COVID-19, and also has potential to assist decision-makers in other situations involving protection of health care staff.